mvaganov/CmdLineAsteroids/notes.md

   I Don't Wanna Worry About It

 `voice`
-However, this feature fulfills my intuition of how the ResizeBuffer function should work.
+However, this feature fulfills my intuition of how the `ResizeBuffer` function should work.
 That allows me to comfortably forget about how it actually works later.
-For me, the cognitive load of writing the functionality now is less than the cognitive load of having to remember that the feature doesn't exist in the future.
+For me, the cognitive load of writing the extra functionality now is less than the cognitive load of having to remember that the feature doesn't exist in the future.

 `scene`
 scroll down to WriteAt overloads, Clear, and Print + PrintBuffer